woat/csgo-blackbars/README.md

 ### Installation

 Installation is very simple, just place the `bin/csgo-blackbars` binary anywhere in your filesystem.
 Then make a `~/.csbb` file and write two lines, first line is `csgo resolution` and second line is `origin resolution`.
+Then set the launch options to `path/of/binary %command%`.

+Read further for more detail.

+### Setting up .csbb

 Example (from [example file](https://github.com/woat/csgo-blackbars/blob/master/.csbb)):
 ```